 Safety Shoes and Work Footwear: OSH Act

-If you are importing workers’ shoes to the US, then your products should adhere to the requirements of the Occupational Safety and Health Act (OSH Act), which intends to protect the safety of working men and women at the worksite.
+If you are importing workers’ shoes to the US, your products should adhere to the Occupational Safety and Health Act (OSH Act)’s requirements, which intend to protect the safety of employees at the worksite.

 Standards for working footwear